Justin-Watkins/Justin-Watkins.github.io/index.md

 3. To demonstrate how to apply this knowledge to real problems to achieve desired outcomes
 4. To build a reference manual of solutions to common problems

 The first three items of this list are the foundations of your core business strategy.
-You need experience to put together effective stratagies.
+You need experience to put together effective strategies.
 This text should give you a head-start working with analytical tasks that help support strategy.
 You won't be a strategy or analytics expert, but you'll better understand how to approach many common problems.
 Analytics (as a field) is a great tool for understanding many problems.
 However, it has limits. keep this quote in mind:

 > If all you have is a hammer, everything looks like a nail.